Battle of the Marshes: Operation Kheibar

 Iraqi defences, under continuous strain since 15 February, seemed close to breaking.
 However, they were saved by their use of chemical weapons and defence-in-depth, where they layered several defensive lines; even if the Iranians broke through the first line, they were usually unable to break through the second due to exhaustion and heavy losses.
 Iran suffered also from a shortage of aircraft and armour and the infantry had to bear the brunt of the fighting.
 The Revolutionary Guard also used guerrilla tactics in the marshes blending into the terrain and bypassing the Iraqis.
 Iranian mounted infantry using motorcycles also pushed deeper into Iraqi lines.

 The Iraqis heavily used Mi-25 Hind to "hunt" the Iranian troops in the marshes, killing many soldiers.
 On 27 February, Iran finally captured Majnoon Island, but lost 49 of their own helicopters shot down by Iraqi jet fighters.
 Fighting took place in waters over 2 meters deep at times.
 Iraq in response to the attacks ran live electrical cables through the water, electrocuting numerous Iranian troops and then displaying their corpses on state television.

 By 29 February, they had reached the outskirts of Qurna and nearly reached the Baghdad-Basra highway.
 But by this time, the Iranians had broken out of the marshes and returned to open terrain, and were confronted by the conventional Iraqi forces including artillery, tanks and air power, as well as mustard gas.
 1,200 Iranian troops were killed in the counterattack.
 The Iranians were forced to retreat back to the marshes, however they still held onto them along with Majnoon Island.

 Approximately 40,000 Iranians became casualties during the fighting in the marshes, with Iraqi helicopter gunships being deployed to "hunt" the Iranian troops through the swampy land.
 The Iranians also used combined helicopter and riverboat operations as part of this attack, known as the Fatima al-Zahra operations (named after the daughter of Muhammad), charting and mapping all of the marshes.

 Aftermath

 Although the Iranians suffered much greater losses, their large numbers and religious fervor enabled them to continue.
-Iraq's 3000 dead, on the other hand, was an unacceptable battle toll.
 Iraq was relying on Soviet tanks and artillery and air support.
 Iran, with more than three times the size and population of Iraq, relied on sheer numbers, religious zeal and self-sacrifice due to turmoil caused by the recent revolution that negatively affected the amount of military organization, trade, supplies, and military hardware.

 The operation inspired other successful amphibious operations by Iran later in the war, including Operation Dawn-8 during which Iran captured the Faw Peninsula.